qgis/QGIS-Documentation/source/grass_integration/grass_integration.rst

 =================
 ::index:`GRASS!toolbox`

-The |grass_tools| :guilabel:`Open GRASS Tools` box provides GRASS module functionalities to work with data inside a selected GRASS :file:`LOCATION}
+The |grass_tools| :guilabel:`Open GRASS Tools` box provides GRASS module functionalities to work with data inside a selected GRASS :file:`LOCATION` and :file:`MAPSET`.
+To use the GRASS toolbox you need to open a :file:`LOCATION` and :file:`MAPSET` where you have write-permission
-and :file:`MAPSET}.
-To use the GRASS toolbox you need to open a :file:`LOCATION} and :file:`MAPSET} where you have write-permission (usually granted, if you created the :file:`MAPSET}).
-This is necessary, because new raster or vector layers created during analysis need to be written to the currently selected :file:`LOCATION} and :file:`MAPSET}.
+(usually granted, if you created the :file:`MAPSET`).
+This is necessary, because new raster or vector layers created during analysis need to be written to the currently selected :file:`LOCATION` and :file:`MAPSET`.

 The GRASS Shell inside the GRASS Toolbox provides access to almost all (more than 330) GRASS modules through a command line interface.
 To offer a more user friendly working environment, about 200 of the available GRASS modules and functionalities are also provided by graphical dialogs within the GRASS plugin Toolbox.